xbeaudouin/openvisp/README.md

 - ngx_udplogger2 : Nginx UDP Logger fix some fixes
 - openldap-perl  : Perl Backend to openldap that is made to work with OpenVISP Admin
 - policyd        : OpenVISP Policyd a postfix policyd deamon (fork of policyd.sourceforge.net)
-- stats         : OpenVIPS Stats : a mailgraph with enhancements
+- stats         : OpenVISP Stats : a mailgraph with enhancements

 All code is given AS IS, feel free to fork or even send me pull requests.